Cadence: Common classifications

 Cadences are divided into four main types, according to their harmonic progression: authentic (typically perfect authentic or imperfect authentic), half, plagal, and deceptive.
 Typically, phrases end on authentic or half cadences, and the terms plagal and deceptive refer to motion that avoids or follows a phrase-ending cadence.
 Each cadence can be described using the Roman numeral system of naming chords.

 Authentic cadence

-An authentic cadence is a cadence from the dominant chord (V) to the root chord (I).
-During the dominant chord, a seventh above the dominant may be added to create a dominant seventh chord (V^{7}); the dominant chord may also be preceded by a cadential 64 chord chord.
+An authentic cadence is a cadence from a dominant-functioning chord (commonly V) to the tonic chord (I).
+During the dominant chord, a seventh above the dominant may be added to create a dominant seventh chord (V^{7}); other dominant-functioning chords such as a leading tone triad or seventh chord can also take its place.
+The dominant chord may also be preceded by a cadential 64 chord chord.
 The Harvard Concise Dictionary of Music and Musicians says, "This cadence is a microcosm of the tonal system, and is the most direct means of establishing a pitch as tonic.
 It is virtually obligatory as the final structural cadence of a tonal work."
 Authentic cadences are generally classified as either perfect or imperfect.
 The phrase perfect cadence is sometimes used as a synonym for authentic cadence but can also have a more precise meaning depending on the chord voicing.